magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/chirpstack.md

 * TOC
 {:toc}

 The ChirpStack open-source LoRaWAN Network Server stack provides open-source components for LoRaWAN networks.
-After integrating ChirpStack with ThingsBoard, you can connect, communicate, process and visualize data from devices in the ThingsBoard IoT platform.
+After integrating ChirpStack with IoT Hub, you can connect, communicate, process and visualize data from devices in the IoT Hub IoT platform.

 ## Prerequisites